Manufacturer: Request For Music

 FREEZE

 Stops harmonic movement while gates continue.
-The current chord remains active until unfrozen or reset.
+The current chord remains active.

 The Canvas Display

-The canvas shows a hex grid representing the Tonnetz field around the current position.
+The canvas shows a hex grid representing the Tonnetz field.
 The current position is marked with a ring.
-The selected chord is shown as three highlighted nodes with color indicating chord type (Major, Minor, or extended color).
-The top-left readout shows q and r coordinates (axial hex coordinates).
-The top-right label shows the current chord type.
+The selected chord is shown as three highlighted nodes with color indicating chord type (Major, Minor, or extended).
+Previously visited paths fade gradually over time, visualizing harmonic memory.
+The top-left readout shows q and r coordinates.
+The top-right label shows the current chord name and type.
 The display reflects exactly what the CV outputs generate.

 Tips & Creative Uses